bloominstituteoftechnology/Code-Review-Checklist/README.md

 # Lambda School Code Review Checklist

 Code review is the time to catch issues and help students who don't understand concepts from the day or week.
 A thorough code review may take between 90-120 minutes, but you can do a condensed code review in about 30 minutes.
-Instructors, TAs, or peer mentors will use the code review as an opportunity to push and challenge you technically.
+Instructors, PMs, or peer mentors will use the code review as an opportunity to push and challenge you technically.
 While you should feel free to ask questions, you should also be ready to explain and defend your code.

 ## Part I - Review Projects